6 Budget Questions for a Stress-Free Holiday

 Now we know.
 The holiday season takes its toll on just about everybody.
-Forecasters predict the average American will spend $1,189 this year on gifts, travel and entertainment.¹ Between money constraints and scheduling issues, it’s no wonder 62% of people report feeling stressed or very stressed during the most wonderful time of the year.²
+Americans are expected to spend around $720 billion this holiday season.1 Between money constraints and scheduling issues, it’s no wonder 62% of people report feeling stressed or very stressed during the most wonderful time of the year.²

 That’s why we’re bringing a simple suggestion your way: Plan everything out beforehand.
 Sit down with your spouse, a close friend, a family member, or pen and paper to think about how you’ll spend your time and money.
 Use our prompts below for a stress-free holiday season!

 Think About it: Questions for a Stress-Free Holiday

 Answer the following questions to get an idea of what your holiday season could look like this year.
 Make note of how much money you think you’ll spend in each category.
 We’ll walk you through creating a Christmas budget at the end of this article.

 1. What are your travel plans for Thanksgiving and Christmas?
 Grab your calendar and determine where you’ll be throughout the holiday season.
 For trips out of town, work out how you’ll get there.
 Will you drive or fly?
 Are you staying with family and friends, or do you need to book a place to stay?
 Let this question also act as a reminder to request for time off work, if you haven’t already.